waifal/Math-Object/README.md

 The `Math` Object is a bit different than most of the other Objects you come across.
 That's because you never create an instance of the `Math` Object that gets stored in a variable.
 Instead, the `Math` Object is a built-in JavaScript Object that you use as is.
-The rest of this chapter explores some properties and methods associated with the `Math` Object.
+The rest of this explores some properties and methods associated with the `Math` Object.

 ### Properties of the Math Object